rabindranathfv/node-api-base-ts/README.md

 4. Execute "npm run start-dev" for run the project.
 5. Execute GET /ticket/generate endpoint or POST /ticket with body upload .txt files

+Another option is create file with name input-traffgen<1 ... n> for update config generations files inside CONFIG folder (at the same level as config.ts)

 With all these you will have running the project running in the port 4000 by default waiting for requests.

 ## API swagger documentation